Save a Prayer: Critical reception

 Cash Box said that the live version "attests to the faithful sound of Duran Duran’s show while betraying a certain sedimentary element of the arrangement, the harmonies are there as are the lush backing synthesizers, yet a muddy mix makes the original studio cut favorable."

 AllMusic journalist Donald A. Guarisco described the new wave ballad in a retrospective review, as being "a lilting epic".
 He wrote: "The music maintains the stormily romantic quality of the lyric by combining meditative verses with an aching chorus that swells and ebbs in a way that perfectly captures the song's heartbreak."

+Retrospectively, music journalist Annie Zaleski described the song as "a moody ballad driven by lush, pirouetting keyboards and acoustic guitars, and a rhythm section that propelled the song forward with nuanced grooves."
+She wrote: "Duran Duran's blend of acoustic and electronic is one reason why "Save a Prayer" works so well.
+It also contributed to the song's success."

 Music video

 The video was filmed by director Russell Mulcahy among the jungles, beaches, and temples of Sri Lanka in April 1982.
 Scenes were filmed atop the ancient rock fortress of Sigiriya, among the ruins of a Buddhist temple at Polonnaruwa and the island's southern coastline, with Simon Le Bon appearing in Speedos.

 The shoot was a difficult but memorable experience for the band.
-Simon Le Bon and Roger and John Taylor went ahead to the location while Andy Taylor and Nick Rhodes were in London finishing mixes for the Rio album and B sides.
+Le Bon, Roger and John Taylor went ahead to the location while Andy Taylor and Nick Rhodes were in London finishing mixes for the Rio album and B-sides.
 They had almost no time after that was done to change clothes before catching their flight, and Rhodes wore the same leather jacket and trousers he had been wearing against the London chill.

 When they arrived in Colombo, it was very warm, and Rhodes was uncomfortable in his clothing.
-Taylor reassured him they would be in their hotel soon and could relax.
+Andy reassured him they would be in their hotel soon and could relax.
 The driver who met them in a flatbed lorry informed them it would be several hours' driving time to Kandy in the centre of the country, where the band were lodged.
 Along the way they were struck by the poverty they witnessed.

 During the filming of the scene where the band members were riding elephants, a female elephant made a strange sound.
 One of the crew had recorded it, and found it funny enough to play back.
-It turned out to be the elephant's mating call, which led the elephant carrying Roger Taylor to charge downhill and attempt to mount the female.
+It turned out to be the elephant's mating call, which led the elephant carrying Roger to charge downhill and attempt to mount the female.
 "It was funny as hell, but quite hairy for a moment," says Rhodes.